kul-optec/nmpc-codegen/docs/About.md

 # About this library
 This library was made by Willem Melis as part of the thesis for the Master mathematical engineering at KuLeuven.
 If you encounter problems installing or using the is library, feel free to make issue.
-Or contact Willem Melis directly using the new address and his github profile.
+Or contact Willem Melis directly by email: willem.melis at student.kuleuven.be .

 ## Install instructions
 [Install with Python3](./install/Python_install.md)